SSoundSlicr

 Privacy and Microphone Permissions

 Microphone access requires explicit browser permission.
 SoundSlicr cannot record until the browser grants access, and you can revoke that permission in your browser settings.
-The MVP is browser-first: there is no login, no billing flow, no cloud project storage, and no intentional backend upload step for the recorder.
+The current version is browser-first: there is no login, no billing flow, no cloud project storage, and no intentional backend upload step for the recorder.
 Recording, preview, delete, and download handling happen through the browser experience.
 You should still record only material you have the right to capture, use a trusted device, and avoid sharing private recordings before reviewing them.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.